alanagarunov/reallysimpledayplotter/README.md

 If you did type 'y' then it will ask you to input a rating, an integer, then ask you if you want to add another day.
 All numbers are saved to a textfile and will leave off from the last day you inputted.
 You must do it day by day.

 There is no search feature or start from specific date, yet.
 Right now it starts from whenever day 0 is and stops after .
 You can modify that by changing the x-axis min and max values and the start values.
+Also would probably be cool to make it more colorful in the future.

 This only works on Python 3.6 for me.